devcontainers/spec/proposals/devcontainer-features.md

 There are several things to keep in mind for an application that implements features:

-- Features are executed in the order defined in devcontainer.json
-- It should be possible to execute a feature multiple times with different parameters.
+- The order of execution of features is determined by the application based on the `installAfter` property by feature authors and can be overriden by users if necesarry with the `overrideFeatureInstallOrder` in `devcontainer.json`.
 - Features are used to create an image that can be used to create a container or not.
 - Parameters like `privileged`, `init` are included if just 1 feature requires them.
 - Parameters like `capAdd`, `securityOp`  are concatenated.
 - ContainerEnv is added before the feature is executed as `ENV` commands in the docker file.
-- Features are added to an image in two passes.
-One for `aquire` scripts and another for `install` scripts.
-- Each script executes as its own layer to aid in caching and rebuilding.
+- Each feature script executes as its own layer to aid in caching and rebuilding.